This is the multi-page printable view of this section. Click here to print.

 unzip ServiceWatch_Agent.zip

-• If the environment using ServiceWatch Agent is Linux OS, you must grant execution permissions as follows.
+• When using the ServiceWatch Agent on a Linux OS, you must grant execution permission as shown below.

 Color mode